Japan PM Abe's ruling bloc on track for big win in election - TV exit polls

 Backers of Abe's proposal say it would just codify the status quo.
 Critics fear it would allow an expanded role overseas for the military.

-The LDP's junior partner, the Komeito, is cautious about changing the constitution, drawn up after World War Two, but media have forecast that the LDP and pro-revision opposition parties are on track for the two-thirds majority needed to begin to make changes.
+The LDP's junior partner, the Komeito, is cautious about changing the constitution, drawn up after Japan's loss in World War Two.
+Several opposition parties favour changes, but don't agree on details.
+Amendments must be approved by two-thirds of each chamber of parliament and then by a majority in a public referendum.

+"Nothing about the process (of revising the constitution) will be easy," said Tobias Harris, an analyst at Washington-based consultancy Teneo Intelligence.
+"But we'll be hearing a lot about it."

-Abe said he needed a new mandate to tackle a "national crisis" from North Korea's missile and nuclear threats and a fast-aging population.
+Abe had said he needed a new mandate to tackle a "national crisis" from North Korea's missile and nuclear threats and a fast-aging population, and to approve his idea of diverting revenue from a planned sales tax hike to education and child care from public debt repayment.
 He called the poll amid confusion in the opposition camp and an uptick in his ratings, dented earlier in the year by suspected cronyism scandals.

+Abe has backed U.S. President Donald Trump's tough stance towards North Korea that all options, including military action, are on the table.
+Trump is to visit Japan Nov.
+5-7 to reaffirm the leaders' tight ties.

+Abe's move had seemed risky after Tokyo Governor Yuriko Koike, often floated as a possible first Japanese female premier, launched her conservative Party of Hope.

-A new conservative party, the Party of Hope, led by Tokyo Governor Yuriko Koike, was jostling with a new liberal opposition party, the Constitutional Democratic Party of Japan, for the top opposition spot, the exit polls showed.
+A new Constitutional Democratic Party of Japan (CDPJ), formed by liberal former DP members, was vying with Koike's party for the top opposition spot - the TBS exit polls had the CDPJ beating out the Party of Hope - although both will have just a sliver of the LDP's presence if forecasts prove accurate.

-Koike's party had lost steam from early in the campaign, while the CDPJ picked up momentum.
+"Day by day, we felt we were getting more voter support for our call to revive more decent politics, and not fret about whether it's right or left wing - and instead to push things forward," Tetsuro Fukuyama, a CDPJ member in parliament's upper house, said on NHK.

-(Additional reporting by Hyun Oh, Elaine Lies, Kiyoshi Takenaka, Yoshiyuki Osada and Sumio Ito; Editing by Kim Coghill and Nick Macfie)
+(Additional reporting by Hyun Oh, Elaine Lies, Kiyoshi Takenaka, Yoshiyuki Osada, Sumio Ito and Malcolm Foster; Editing by Kim Coghill and Nick Macfie)